api-platform/docs/core/extensions.md

 # Extensions

-API Platform Core provides a system to extends queries on items and collections readings.
+API Platform Core provides a system to extend queries on items and collections.
-You can create custom extension that fit your needs.

 ## Custom Extension

-If Doctrine ORM support is enabled, adding extension is as easy as registering a service in your `app/config/services.yml` file and create the extension you need.
+If Doctrine ORM support is enabled, adding an extension is as easy as registering a service in your `app/config/services.yml` file and create the class you need.

-Custom extension can be written by implementing the `ApiPlatform\Core\Bridge\Doctrine\Orm\Extension\QueryCollectionExtensionInterface` and / or the `ApiPlatform\Core\Bridge\Doctrine\Orm\Extension\QueryItemExtensionInterface` interfaces, depending on your whether you asking for a collection of items or just an item.
+Custom extension must implement the `ApiPlatform\Core\Bridge\Doctrine\Orm\Extension\QueryCollectionExtensionInterface` and / or the `ApiPlatform\Core\Bridge\Doctrine\Orm\Extension\QueryItemExtensionInterface` interfaces, depending if you are asking for a collection of items or just an item.

 If you use [custom data providers](data-providers.md), they must support extensions and be aware of active extensions to work properly.

 ## Filter upon the current user

 In the following example, we will see how to always get the offers owned by the current user.
-We will set up an exception, whenever the user possesses the `ROLE_ADMIN`.
+We will set up an exception, whenever the user has the `ROLE_ADMIN`.
-Given these two entities :
+Given these two entities:

 ```php
 <?php